Skip to main content

 An LPN is a nurse who studies from the same body of nursing knowledge as registered nurses and registered psychiatric nurses.
 Their practice is based on a foundational knowledge, critical thinking, critical inquiry and clinical judgment.

 LPNs graduate from a BCCNM-recognized practical nursing education program based on a standardized curriculum.
-Other BCCNM requirements that LPNs must meet to obtain registration include passing the Canadian Practical Nurse Registration Examination, providing evidence of English Language proficiency, competence, good character, a criminal record check and fitness to practise nursing.
+Other BCCNM requirements that LPNs must meet to obtain registration include passing the LPN Registration Examination, providing evidence of English Language proficiency, competence, good character, a criminal record check and fitness to practise nursing.

 LPNs care for clients at all life stages.
 They provide health care services for the: